SichengHe/UniFoil/README.md

 ## Citing UniFoil

-If you use UniFoil, please cite:
+If you use the UniFoil dataset, please cite

 ```bibtex
 @misc{UniFoil,